Self-employed business loans: financing for SME owners

 How to qualify for a self-employed business loan

-Qualifying for a loan as a self-employed business owner can be a little more challenging, but it's definitely doable.
+Qualifying for a loan as a self-employed business owner can be a little more challenging, but it's still very doable.

-1. Time in business: Most lenders prefer to work with businesses that have been trading for at least 1 to 2 years.
-If your business is newer, government-backed start-up loans might be your best option.
+1. Time in business: Most lenders prefer to work with those who have been trading for at least 1 to 2 years.
+If your business is newer, a government-backed loan can be a good place to start.

-2. Proof of income: To prove your income, traditional lenders often ask for your tax returns (SA302 forms), bank statements, and business accounts from the last 1–3 years.
-These documents help demonstrate how consistently your business generates revenue and whether you can afford the loan.
+2. Proof of income: To prove your income, traditional lenders often ask for your tax returns (SA302 forms), bank statements and business accounts from the last 1–3 years.
+This helps demonstrate how consistently your business generates revenue and whether you can afford the loan.

-3. Credit score: Your business credit score is an important factor in determining whether you'll be approved, as it shows how reliable you’ve been with past borrowing.
+3. Credit score: Your business credit score is a key factor in determining whether you'll be approved, as it shows how reliable you’ve been with past borrowing.
 A higher credit score could result in better loan terms, but a lower score may still be accepted, especially with secured loans.

 Improving your chances of approval